circleci/circleci-docs/jekyll/_cci2/ecs-ecr.md

 Create a separate job
 to deploy the image you created in the `build` job.
 For convenience,
-create an environment variable to set the format of AWS output.
+create an environment variable to set the default format of AWS output.

 ```yaml
 version: 2